What are the Benefits of Shiitake Mushrooms

 Shiitake mushrooms are rich in beta-glucans and eritadenine, which reduce fat buildup in the body and encourage the burning of existing fat storage.
 These compounds also help you stay full for longer, making shiitake an excellent companion for your existing diet.

 Not only do shiitake mushrooms exhibit a unique strength in fighting infection in all areas of the body, but it is also capable of isolating harmful microbes while leaving beneficial bacterial and other colonies intact.
-In the case of infections, this makes shiitake an excellent non-destructive treatment.
+In the case of infections, this makes shiitake an excellent non-destructive alternative.

 Increased Energy and Brain Function

 You might have noticed above that shiitake mushrooms are super-dense in many types of B vitamins.
-This is important, as vitamin B deficiency is increasingly common and can cause many kinds of chronic fatigue, tiredness, and poor mental functioning.
+This is important, as vitamin B deficiency is increasingly common and can cause many kinds of fatigue, tiredness, and poor mental functioning.

-Shiitake can also help regulate moods and provide a degree of hormonal balance.
+Shiitake may also help regulate moods and provide a degree of hormonal balance.
 If you want to increase focus, get back to higher levels of mental fitness, and improve the health of your brain and nervous system, shiitake is an excellent choice.

 Source of Vitamin D